lse-my470/lectures/User_guides/MY470_GitHub_CLI.md

 <img src="Images/download_ssh.PNG" height=300>

-What we will go over in this tutorial is the bascis needed for the course, with addtional resources provided at the end.
+What we will go over in this tutorial is the basics needed for the course, with additional resources provided at the end.

 1. Getting Started with GitHub CLI
 2. Accessing Lectures